-If it’s possible to over-water a plant, then how is it that plants can sit in water while in a hydroponic system?
+If it’s possible to over-water a plant, then how is it that plants can sit in the water while in a hydroponic system?
 Plants need air exposed to their roots or they will suffocate.
 In nature, drying dirt allows air to reach the plant’s root system.
 In hydroponics, you have to expose the root system to air by other means.
 Here I’ll give you 5 ways to expose your hydroponic plant’s root system to oxygen.

-First, Why Do The Plants Roots Need Oxygen?
+Why Do The Plants Roots Need Oxygen?

 As many of you know, plants release oxygen during the process of photosynthesis.
-That doesn’t mean plant don’t need oxygen.
+That doesn’t mean plants don’t need oxygen.
 What you might not know is just like we breathe oxygen, so do plants.
 Humans have a circulatory system that carries oxygen throughout the body, but plants don’t have a circulatory system that distributes the oxygen as we do.
 This means that plants must take in oxygen at both the top (the leaves) and bottom (the roots) of the plant.